Establish working committee to address ocean governance issues - NAFAG

-The National Fisheries Association of Ghana (NAFAG), has called for the establishment of a working committee to address ocean governance issues in Ghanaian waters such as illegal, unreported, and unregulated fishing and other fishing practices.
+The National Fisheries Association of Ghana (NAFAG) has called for the establishment of a working committee to address ocean governance issues in Ghanaian waters such as Illegal, Unreported and Unregulated (IUU) fishing and other fishing practices.

-The working committee should include representatives of the fishing industry, Ministry of Fisheries and Aquaculture Development, Fisheries Commission, Parliament, United States Embassy in Ghana, Development Partners, Civil Society Organizations, and Non-Governmental Organizations.
+The working committee, should include representatives of the fishing industry, Ministry of Fisheries and Aquaculture Development, Fisheries Commission, Parliament, United State Embassy in Ghana, Development Partners, Civil Society Organizations and Non-Governmental Organizations.

-Simon Agah, NAFAG President, made the call during a meeting between the representatives of NAFAG, United States of America Embassy in Ghana, and leadership of the Parliamentary Select Committee on Food, Agriculture and Cocoa Affairs aimed at fashioning out collaboration between the stakeholders.
+Mr Simon Agah, NAFAG President, made the call during a meeting between the representatives of NAFAG, United States of America Embassy in Ghana, and leadership of the Parliamentary Select Committee on Food, Agriculture and Cocoa Affairs, aimed at fashioning out collaboration between the stakeholders.

-He said unsustainable ocean governance practices were not just about fishing, but the entire blue economy which spans transport, oil and gas, tourism, among others.
+He said unsustainable ocean governance practices were not just about fishing, but the entire blue economy which span transport, oil and gas, tourism, among others.

 “Information from SDG Goal 14 indicates that increasing levels of debris in the world’s oceans are having a major environmental and economic impact,” he said.

-He added that “marine debris impacts biodiversity through entanglement or ingestion of debris items by organisms, which can kill them or make it impossible for them to reproduce.”
+He added that, “marine debris impact biodiversity through entanglement or ingestion of debris items by organisms, which can kill them or make it impossible for them to reproduce”.

 The UN Environment Programme, he said estimated the cumulative economic impact of poor ocean management practices was at least US$200 billion per year, observing that in the absence of mitigation measures, climate change would increase the cost of damage to the ocean by an additional US$322 billion per year by 2050.